refactoring-by-example/refactoringbyexample.com/_posts/2017-01-20-dealing-with-long-conditionals.markdown

 // rest of getProduct remains unchanged
 ```

-You may have observed that, although minmial, the products array requires modification when adding or removing product types.
+You may have observed that, although minimal, the products array requires modification when adding or removing product types.
 Dynamically loading the product types would eradicate this completely.
-This must involve writing marginaly more complicated code, but should only have to be defined once.
+This may involve writing marginally more complicated code, but should only have to be defined once.

 **Replace the hardcoded products array with dynamically loaded types:**